seatable/seatable-admin-docs/docs/installation-rework/advanced/separate_python_pipeline.md

 ## Requirements

-Python Pipeline requires at least 2 CPU and 4 GB of RAM.
+To install Python Pipeline on a separate server, use at least these ressources:

+- 2 CPU
+- 4 GB RAM
+- 40 GB SSD

 Use a separate domain or subdomain that is public available or you need a valid wildcard certificate.
+Caddy will generate a let's encrypt certificate.

+!!! warning "No self signed certificates"

     Self signed certificates are not recommended.
-Read ...
+Read the article about [custom certificates](./custom_certificates.md) for more details.

-## Deployment
+## Deployment of the Python Pipeline

 Deployment is simple.

-Get seatable-release from github, only use python-pipeline.yml and caddy.yml.
+Get seatable-release from github, only use python-pipeline.yml and caddy.yml. (not seatable-server.yml)

-Update .env
+Update .env and use docker compose up -d.

+## Configuration of SeaTable Server

+SeaTable must know where to get the Python Pipeline.

+Update `dtable_web_settings.py` and add the public available URL.